pressly/chainstore/README.md

 - Timeout (with error notification) when adding an item to a store (ie. 60 seconds max to confirm)

 - Consider a 'config' structure to pass to stores that can configure things like:
-    * syncWrite bool - specifying for 2nd level chain stores if they be run in foreground like the first store (strong consistency)

-    * For boltdb store, add option for ```fsyncTime uint``` which will queue up Puts over number of seconds, and then write them in a go routine after that period, batching in Go makes it wayy more efficient

     * For s3 store, add ACL with options: private, public_read, public_read_write, authenticated_read

-- Add ```Run(func(s Store))``` on the ```Chain``` that will execute the function on each store context

 ## License